UDOOboard/Neo-Docs/docs/09_Kernel_Hacking/01_Setup_kernel_dev_environment.md

-This section is work in progress.
+The recommended OS for developing UDOO Neo is Ubuntu.
+If you do not use Ubuntu, you will need to install a virtual machine, as indicated in this section.

+If you are already running Ubuntu on your development computer, you can safely skip this section.

 ## Overview
-In this section we provide a guide to setup a clean and dedicted environment for UDOO Development as:
+In this section we provide a guide to setup a clean and dedicated environment for UDOO Development as:
 * compile kernel
-* compile MQX libreries
+* compile MQX libraries

 ## Download resources